 People who don’t match social norms often stay closeted because they feel ashamed, vulnerable and powerless.
 Yet one of the most powerful and effective steps they can take to make life better for themselves and for people like them is to choose to be out.
 Or at least to be as out as possible.

-When more people from marginalized groups become more visible, they become less marginal.
+When more people from stigmatized groups become more visible, stigma gradually erodes.
 It gets harder to dismiss them as “those weirdos over there.”
 They’re your friends, colleagues, neighbors, and family members.
 They’re full people — enriched but not defined by any single trait or category.
 And they deserve as much respect and consideration as anyone.
 The more people are out, the less room shame and stigma have to steer anyone’s choices.

 So if the closet is your choice, that really is fine.
 But if you’re closeted because you feel this isn’t the right time to be out, remember that times do change.
-Pride Month stands as a testimony to that.
-This month, if you’re not monogamous and not fully out about that yet, you might want to pause to consider why and how you’re in the closet.
+If you’re not monogamous and actively concealing or obscuring this in some ways, you might want to pause to consider why and how you’re doing that.
 If you fear negative consequences, have you investigated how realistic they might be?
 Also, consider how out you could be someday, and how you might get there.